wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_rescanblockchain.md

 ---
-title: dash:rescanblockchain \[POST\] {disallowed}
+title: rescanblockchain  {disallowed} - Dash
-description: Rescans the local blockchain for wallet related transactions.
+description: Example code for the rescanblockchain  {disallowed} json-rpc method. Сomplete guide on how to use rescanblockchain  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters